 The reforestation sites are located in the province of Alto Paraguay in the north east of the country not far from the Rio Paraguay.
 This is the river that borders Paraguay and Brazil.
 The reforestation lands are accessible through dirt-roads in the Chaco or from the Brazil side by boat.
 The tree propagation and research centre of Investancia also has its own landing strip for small planes.
 The river is wide enough for volume freight river barges to load our crude oil right on the river-side of the reforestation sites.
 A couple of meters up-stream, there is a ‘natural roundabout’ (a tiny island) where the ships can turn, load our oil and transport it to refineries all over the world.

 Yes, otherwise what is the point?
 Besides the reforestation-benefits, we also had an external company calculate the impact of the CO2 and greenhouse gas emissions.
 The trees absorb CO2 throughout the entire year.
 Even when you include the transportation and refining of the crude oil and the actual usage as renewable fuel, the overall process still absorbs more CO2 than it emits!
-Check out our CO2 calculator to see how many trees you need to neutralise your footprint.
+Check out the CO2 calculator on our homepage to see how many trees you need to neutralise your footprint.

 No, the land is also suitable for other agriculture like (cattle) grazing.
 These cattle will keep grazing amongst the trees.
 The land is not suitable to grow (food)crops as the land is marginal.
 Most of the land we use was deforested decades ago and was either lying waste or used for cattle.

 The trees absorb CO2 throughout the year, and quite a lot of it.
 We compared the CO2 figures to the emissions of driving a car, flying a plane or eating a piece of meat like a hamburger or steak.
-Use our CO2 calculator to see how much a tree compensates or calculate the number of trees you need to neutralize your footprint.
+Use the CO2 calculator on the homepage to see how much a tree compensates or calculate the number of trees you need to neutralize your footprint.

 The young trees are out-grown in greenhouses on the tree propagation site.
 These greenhouses have a maximum capacity of trees they can produce a year (currently about half a million trees yearly).
 Additional greenhouse capacity and additional propagation methodologies are constantly being developed.
 The tree propagation site is located in an area where marginal land is abundant.
 If you would like to order a large number of trees (>10,000), please contact us directly.

-Each tree costs US$15.-, from which US$10,- is allocated to purchase and plant the tree.
+Each tree costs US$22.50, from which US$10,- is allocated to purchase and plant the tree.
 Before the first harvest, the trees and the reforestation site are maintained to optimum condition.
-This costs US$3.50 for the first four years, which is already included in the purchase price of the tree.
+This costs US$4.00 for the first four years, which is already included in the purchase price of the tree.
 After these four years, we deduct maintenance costs for the next year from the revenues of the oil and meal.
-Furthermore, we use US$0.50 to cover transaction costs (bank, payment server provider, international transfer fees, etc.), US$0,50 for management costs of Corekees to operate the foundation and service your interest.
+Furthermore, we use US$7.50 to cover overhead costs (legal, marketing, salary , administration costs, etc.), US$1.00 to cover transaction and conversion costs (bank, payment server provider, international transfer fees, etc.).

 This is a 20-year bond, starting in the year of purchase of your tree/bond.
 After the 20 years, the trees transit to the land owner.
 This way, there are no capital expenditure for land purchase or running land lease expenses.